 Running a business is a risk The Travelers Companies will insure.
 While it does offer personal auto and homeowners insurance, the company's largest segment is commercial property/casualty insurance to businesses big and small.
 It is one of the largest business insurers in the US, providing commercial auto, property, workers' compensation, marine, and general and financial liability coverage to companies in North America (the largest percentage of business) and the UK.
 The company also offers surety and fidelity bonds as well as professional and management liability coverage for commercial operations.

-Travelers' business insurance segment, serving all sizes of businesses, has traditionally accounted for more than half of the company's annual premiums earned.
-In 2014 the company realigned its reporting segments combining its international and business units into the Business and International Insurance segment.
-The segment offers property/casualty insurance and related services to clients primarily in the US, as well as in the UK, Canada, Ireland, and throughout other parts of the world as a corporate member of Lloyd's.
-In 2014, Business and International Insurance accounted for more than 40% of net earned premiums.
+Business and International (which accounted for more than 60% of net earned premiums in 2015) offers property/casualty insurance and related services to clients -- primarily in the US, as well as in Canada, the UK, Ireland, and throughout other parts of the world as a corporate member of

 Travelers also offers reinsurance.

 While the vast majority (about 95%) of the company's business is in the US, it does have a presence in the UK, where it operates through two arms: Travelers Insurance Company and Travelers Syndicate Management within Lloyd's of London.
 The two businesses offer commercial property/casualty and risk management services.
-Travelers also has modest operations in Canada, Brazil, and Ireland.
-It's looking to expand in Latin America as well as in India and China.
+Travelers also has modest operations in Canada, Brazil, India, China, and Ireland.
+It's looking to expand in Latin America.

 The company employs field claim management teams in 21 centers and 53 satellite and specialty-only offices in 45 states.